WayneGoosen/azure-streamlit-poc/README.md

 > To begin, make sure you have the [Dev containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) installed and have [Docker](https://www.docker.com/products/docker-desktop/) running.
 Check out [Devcontainers](https://containers.dev/) for context.

 1. **Clone** this repo and open it in **Visual Studio Code**.
-2. You should this this notification pop up:
+2. You should see this notification pop up:

 ![devcontainerprompt](./images/devcontainerprompt.png)